rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 ## Audio

-Responsible for loading and playing audio.
+The [Audio](/api-reference/classes/AudioClip.html) clip is responsible for loading and playing audio.

 ```typescript
 await layer.addClip({